Garden of One Thousand Buddhas

-The Garden of One Thousand Buddhas is a spiritual site near Arlee, Montana, within the Flathead Indian Reservation in Lake County, Montana.
-Under construction in 2012, the monument portion of the site is 750 ft2 in area and the surrounding garden is spread across 10 acre of land.
-It is intended to be a pilgrimage destination for the Western hemisphere and is expected by its builders to become a major place of worship for people of many faiths.
-It is free to the public and will feature over one thousand statues.
+The Garden of One Thousand Buddhas is a spiritual site near Arlee, Montana, within the Flathead Indian Reservation in Lake County, Montana, United States.
+The monument portion of the site is 750 ft2 in area and the surrounding garden is spread across 10 acre of land.
+It is intended to be a pilgrimage destination for the Western hemisphere and a major place of worship for people of many faiths.
+The garden is free to the public and open all year round.

 History

 The garden was founded by Gochen Tulku Sang-ngag Rinpoche, a Tibetan master of the Nyingma school of Buddhism.
 Following a traditional Buddhist method, Sang-Ngag claimed to have chosen the location immediately upon seeing it, recalling a prophetic dream from his youth which corresponded to the garden's landscape.
 Subsequently, Sang-ngag's non-profit organization, Ewam, received the land in an anonymous donation by one of the Rinpoche's disciples, and construction began in 2000.